 Joey Barton

-There are many football players known for being partial to a bit of poker and blackjack in casinos, but one of the biggest taboos in the sporting world is betting on your own matches.
-This is exactly what the former Man City left fielder, Joey Barton eventually got caught out for in 2016, after he placed more than 1,250 illegal bets over the course of a decade.
-He was given an 18-month ban and is now “essentially” retired.
+There are many football players partial to a bit of poker and blackjack in casinos.
+But one of the biggest taboos in the sporting world is betting on your own matches.
+This is exactly what the former Man City left fielder, Joey Barton did.
+He eventually got caught in 2016, after he placed more than 1,250 illegal bets over the course of a decade.
+He received an 18-month ban and is now “essentially” retired.

 Matthew Etherington